Serving New Mexico

 Drawing upon a Bachelors in Science and over a decade of thought leadership related to climate and clean energy law, New Mexico clean energy lawyer David Baake provides world-class representation for national environmental groups, renewable energy trade associations, and community groups in litigation and administrative proceedings related to climate, clean air, and clean energy policy.
 In 2019, David briefed and argued two appeals before the D.C.
 Circuit, challenging the U.S. Environmental Protection Agency’s failure to designate El Paso, Texas and Ottawa County, Michigan as violating the National Ambient Air Quality Standard (NAAQS) for ozone.
 The court issued a unanimous decision, granting the petitions and remanding them to EPA.

 In 2018, David co-authored a petition for certiorari to the United States Supreme Court in a case involving regulation of hydrofluorocarbons (HFCs), a refrigerant that contributes significantly to climate change.
-After the petition was denied (as the vast majority of these petitions are), David continued to advise his clients on alternative options for regulating HFCs at the state and federal level.
-Earlier in his career as a clean energy lawyer, David worked extensively on litigation related to the U.S. Environmental Protection Agency's Clean Power Plan, helping defeat a premature challenge to the proposed rulemaking.
-An expert on the Clean Air Act, David also has considerable experience working with the National Environmental Policy Act (NEPA), the Natural Gas Act, the Federal Lands Policy and Management Act (FLPMA), and other federal laws related to climate and clean energy.
-Among other projects, David is currently working with other clean energy attorneys on a challenge to the Bureau of Land Management's oil and gas lease sale in New Mexico's San Juan Basin.
+Earlier in his career as a clean energy lawyer, David worked extensively on litigation related to the U.S. Environmental Protection Agency’s Clean Power Plan, helping defeat a premature challenge to the proposed rulemaking.
+An expert on the Clean Air Act, David also has considerable experience working with the National Environmental Policy Act (NEPA), the federal Natural Gas Act, the Federal Lands Policy and Management Act (FLPMA), the New Mexico Oil and Gas Act, and other state and federal laws related to climate and clean energy.
+Among other projects, David is currently working with other clean energy attorneys on a challenge to the Bureau of Land Management’s oil and gas lease sale in New Mexico’s San Juan Basin.